mParticle/docs/src/pages/guides/glossary/index.md

 **MTU**

-Monthly tracked users, a measurement used in mParticle billing.
+Monthly tracked user, a measurement used in mParticle billing.
+An MTU is any profile stored in mParticle that has been updated or has generated at least one tracked event within a calendar month.

 **organization (org)**